 The revenues that we receive from manufacturing fees and royalties depend primarily upon the success of our licensees, and particularly Janssen, Acorda and Biogen, in commercializing certain products.
 Janssen is responsible for the commercialization of RISPERDAL CONSTA, INVEGA SUSTENNA/XEPLION, and INVEGA TRINZA/TREVICTA, and, in Russia and the CIS, VIVITROL.
-Acorda and Biogen are responsible for commercializing AMPYRA and FAMPYRA, respectively.
+Acorda is responsible for commercializing AMPYRA, and Biogen is responsible for commercializing FAMPYRA and VUMERITY.
 We have no involvement in the commercialization efforts for these and other products sold by third parties to which we have licensed our proprietary technology.
 Our revenues may fall below our expectations, the expectations of our licensees or those of investors, which could have a material adverse effect on our results of operations and the market price of our ordinary shares.
 Such revenues will depend on numerous factors, many of which are outside our control.